The64thGamer/cheeseepedia/content/wiki/2-stage.md

 ## History

-The 2-Stage was created in 1992 to unify all {{< wiki-link "Chuck E's House Facade" >}} and {{< wiki-link "Cyberamics Road Stage" >}} locations to one setup and to be consistent with {{< wiki-link "Concept Unification" >}} and the company's future plans.
+The 2-Stage was created in 1992 to unify all {{< wiki-link "Chuck E's House Facade" >}} and {{< wiki-link "Road Stage" >}} locations to one setup and to be consistent with {{< wiki-link "Concept Unification" >}} and the company's future plans.
 The first 2-Stage was installed at the {{< wiki-link "White Settlement, TX (7750 Scott St)" >}} location in February 1992.
 After that, it would go on to be installed in approximately 100 CEC locations across the United States, Canada, Chile, and Guatemala.

 ## Design